jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

    ```

 ### jalapeno.py:
 Both the Rome and Amsterdam VM's are pre-loaded with the *`jalapeno.py`* App.
-When we run `jalapeno.py` it will program a local route or SR-policy with SRv6 encapsulation, which will allow the VM to *`self-encapsulate`* its outbound traffic and the xrd network will statelessly forward the traffic per the SRv6 encapsulation.
+When we run `jalapeno.py` it will program a local route or SR-policy with SRv6 encapsulation, which will allow the VM to *`self-encapsulate`* its outbound traffic and the XRd network will statelessly forward the traffic per the SRv6 encapsulation.

  `jalapeno.py's` currently supported network services are: